tntakahashi/nestdaq/share/otel-collector-compose/README.md

 All stacks use pinned image defaults and allow overriding them with environment variables documented in the backend README.

-On SELinux-enabled systems, the Compose files apply the `:Z` label option to bind-mounted paths.
+On Security-Enhanced Linux (SELinux)-enabled systems, the Compose files apply the `:Z` label option to bind-mounted paths.